H4NM/WhoYouCalling/CallMapper/README.md

 ## How it works:
 1. `callmapper.py` parses the JSON results file from WhoYouCalling and creates a `data.json` file in the same directory as the script.
 If the flag for API lookups is provided, the data in the `data.json` files are enriched with stored HTML.
-2. `callmapper.py` hosts a HTTP server in the same directory as the script at localhost port 8080 that serves the data.json and the index.html that uses `/js/cytoscape.min.js` and `/css/style.css`.
+2. `callmapper.py` hosts a HTTP server in the same directory as the script at localhost port 8080 that serves the `data.json` and the `index.html` with other related resources (css, js and icon).
 3. You can now view the visualization via http://127.0.0.1:8080 in a web browser

 ## Usage: